phanx-wow/LibRealmInfo/README.md

 ﻿LibRealmInfo
 ===============

+> **IMPORTANT:** LibRealmInfo is now maintained here: <https://github.com/janekjl/LibRealmInfo>.
+This original repository is now archived, and the original author (Phanx) is no longer involved in the library's development or maintenance.

-Library to provide information about realms.
+World of Warcraft addon library to provide information about realms.

 * [Download on CurseForge](https://wow.curseforge.com/projects/librealminfo)
 * [Download on WoWInterface](https://www.wowinterface.com/downloads/info22987-LibRealmInfo.html)